Principal Conductor, Metropolitan Opera

 Management Territory: North America, United Kingdom, Netherlands, Italy, Japan

 “Mr. Luisi conducts a stylish, crisp performance of the score, allowing singers ample time to linger over arias, yet keeping things lithe and moving.”
-"Manon" Metropolitan Opera, The New York Times, March 2012
+"Manon" Metropolitan Opera, The New York Times

 "It worked... especially with conductor Fabio Luisi giving the score a fleet, frothy energy..."
-"Manon" Metropolitan Opera, The Wall Street Journal, March 2012
+"Manon" Metropolitan Opera, The Wall Street Journal

-Luisi’s extensive discography includes rare Verdi operas (Jérusalem, Alzira, and Aroldo), Salieri’s La locandiera, Bellini’s I puritani, the critically lauded recording of Bellini’s I Capuletti e i Montecchi with Anna Netrebko and Elina Garanca for Deutsche Grammophon, and the symphonic repertoire of Honegger, Respighi, and Liszt.
-He recorded all the symphonies and the oratorio Das Buch mit den sieben Siegeln by the neglected Austrian composer Franz Schmidt; several works by Richard Strauss for Sony Classical; and an award-winning account of Bruckner’s Ninth Symphony with the Dresden Staatskapelle.
+His extensive discography includes the Grammy-winning release of Wagner’s “Ring” cycle recorded live at the Met, rare Verdi operas (Jérusalem, Alzira, and Aroldo), Salieri’s La locandiera, Bellini’s I puritani, a critically lauded recording of Bellini’s I Capuleti e i Montecchi, and the symphonic repertoire of Honegger, Respighi, and Liszt.
+He recorded all the symphonies and the oratorio Das buch mit sieben siegeln by neglected Austrian composer Franz Schmidt; several works by Richard Strauss for Sony Classical; and an award-winning account of Bruckner’s Ninth Symphony.

-Born in Genoa in 1959, Luisi began piano studies at the age of four and received his diploma from the Conservatorio Nicolò Paganini in 1978.
-He later attended conducting studies with Milan Horvat at the Conservatory in Graz.
+Born in Genoa in 1959, Luisi began piano studies at the age of four and received his diploma from the Conservatorio Niccolò Paganini in 1978.
+In 2014 he was awarded the Grifo d’Oro, the highest honor given by the city of Genoa, for his contributions to the city’s cultural legacy.